Risk Management

 The SUBARU Group is undertaking risk management as one of its key priority management issues, not only to address emergency situations when they arise but also to deal with various risks that have a serious impact on daily corporate activities, as well as to minimize damage when risks emerge.

 The automotive industry is ushering in a major transformation, which only occurs once in a hundred years.
-The SUBARU Group, which operates businesses globally, is aiming to enhance the resilience of its management infrastructure by ensuring the sustainability of its businesses by quickly tackling changes in world affairs.
-At the same time, the Group must boost its measures to minimize its human, social and economic losses.
-Amid this environment, it is essential to strategically conduct risk management throughout the Group to conduct business activities.
-We therefore believe it is important to create a SUBARU Group that has an infrastructure that is resilient to risk to enhance our corporate value.
+The SUBARU Group, which operates businesses globally, is aiming to enhance the resilience of its management infrastructure and ensure the sustainability of its businesses by quickly tackling changes in world affairs.
+At the same time, the Group must boost its measures to minimize its human, social, and economic losses.
+Amid this environment, it is essential to strategically promote risk management throughout the Group to conduct business activities.
+We therefore believe it is important to make the SUBARU Group resilient to risk enhance our corporate value.

 Management System